kritscher33/Battleship-Project/README.md

 https://www.youtube.com/watch?v=LbALFZoRrw8

 Independently completed in summer 2022, following directions from a similar UCLA class project.
-These directions are published as the specs file.
+These directions are published in the specs.pdf file.
-More detail regarding my strategies is available as comment blocks within the code files.
+My strategies are available as comment blocks within the code files, and published in summary in the strategies.txt file.